iterative/katacoda-scenarios/data-management/intro.md

 with GIT so that while GIT keeps track of the code and configuration files, DVC keeps track of the data.
-However DVC can also work independently of GIT, and this is how we will use it in this scenario, in order to keep the complexity low and to focus on the basic features of DVC.
+However DVC can also work independently of GIT, and this is how we will use it in this scenario, (for the sake of simplicity, so that we can focus on the basic features of DVC).
 In later scenarios we will also see how DVC works together with GIT and how it takes advantage of GITs versioning features to keep track of the data versions.